-- Our lost and found is in the gym and middle wing. - Smaller items are in the office. - Please put names on outer clothing and lunch boxes.
+- Our lost and found is in cafeteria.

+- Smaller items are in the office.

+- Please put names on outer clothing and lunch boxes.

 - Unclaimed lost and found items are donated to charity at the end of each school quarter or sooner. - Parents can contact the bus barn at 541-935-1969 for items lost on the bus.